Epinova/EpinovaAzureToolBucket-psmodule/Documentation/Copy-Blobs/Copy-Blobs.md

-# Remove-Blobs
+# Copy-Blobs
-Remove all blobs from a StorageAccount container.
+Copy all blobs from a StorageAccount container to another.

 ## Prerequisite
 ### Nedded Azure services